auni02/webdev-group-project/README.md

 Friendly Session Management: Provide tools for administrators to create, schedule, manage participants, and track details of friendly sessions.
 This will promote community engagement and simplify the organization of recreational play.

+Enhance Communication and Inquiry Handling: Offer a centralized platform for administrators to manage user inquiries and communications received through the "Contact Us" module.

 Ensure Secure and Transparent Payment Tracking: Develop a robust payment tracking system that provides administrators with a clear overview of all financial transactions related to court bookings and memberships.
 This will enhance financial transparency and simplify reconciliation processes.

 ## Features and Functionalities